acohen1/GreggLimper/tuner/README.md

 - `models.moderation` / `--moderation-model`: optional OpenAI moderation model (e.g., `omni-moderation-2024-09-26`).
 When provided, each formatted sample is screened before it’s added to `records.jsonl`; flagged samples are dropped and counted in the final stats.
 - `dataset.scrub_pii` / `--scrub-pii`: enable deterministic aliasing to anonymize user identifiers in the exported dataset.
 When on, every Discord author/mention is replaced with a friendly pseudonym, and `records.metadata.jsonl` records the alias used for the assistant persona.

-By default the CLI writes four artifacts under `data/finetune/`:
+By default the CLI writes these artifacts under `data/finetune/`:

 ```
 raw/                     # cached channel history
 segments/                # refined segments ready for relabeling
 records.jsonl            # final supervised dataset (OpenAI schema)
 records.metadata.jsonl   # parallel metadata (channel ids, assistant ids, assistant_alias, etc.)
+records.audit.json       # human-auditable copy of records.jsonl (just user/assistant turns, numbered)
+records.final.jsonl      # filtered subset you keep after reviewing audit.json
+records.final.metadata.jsonl  # metadata matching the filtered subset
 ```

+`records.audit.json` drops the system prompt, tool definitions, tool call scaffolding, and context headers so you can skim the same samples as back-and-forth chat.
+Each entry is numbered for quick selection.
+After it is written, the CLI will prompt you for the segment numbers to keep; it then deletes `records.audit.json` and writes `records.final.jsonl` (plus matching metadata) containing only the segments you approved.

 ## Export Format